Chicago-Area Albums of the Mid 60s to Early 1970s

 Strange repeating linking tracks?
 Check: four separate tracks

-called "Main Vein" generally repeat the phrase "Have
+called "Main Vein", which repeat the phrase "Have

 you ever wondered what it is?
 It's your main vein."